Video poker: Sigma Flush Attack

 Sigma Flush Attack is a combination of video poker and a banking slot, in this case what is being banked is flushes.
 After 3,4, or 5 flushes (varies by machine), the machine switches into "flush attack mode" in which the next flush pays 100 or 125 credits instead of the more usual 30 credits of 9–6 Jacks or Better.
 Some of these machines are linked, which means players can simply wait for someone else to put the bank in flush attack mode, or alternately with non-linked machines a player can play after observing a previous player hit flushes but not enough to trigger the flush attack, a practice called "vulturing".
 The higher payoff of the flush attack represents one of the higher overlays of video poker.
 These machines, once common, are now relatively rare.

 Bonus Poker

 "Bonus Poker" is a video poker game based on Jacks or Better, but Bonus Poker offers a higher payout percentage for four of a kind.
 The full-pay version of this game returns 99.2%.
 The game has multiple versions featuring different bonus payouts based on the ranking of the four of a kind.

-Double Bonus

-"Double Bonus" video poker is a variation of Jacks or Better with a bonus payout for four aces.
-This variation offers up to a theoretical return of 100.2%, when played with perfect strategy — however, this % is only on a "10/7" version video poker game (10/7 being the payouts for a full house and a flush).
-There are many other video poker varieties of 10/6, 9/6, etc. that have slightly lower than the most generous 10/7 version payout.
-Although the full-pay version has a theoretically-positive return, few play well enough to capitalize on it.
-Double Bonus is a complex game.

-It is also available with other pay schedules that have lesser theoretical returns: